 Visitors are drawn to Platteville by the natural beauty of the area and the rural landscape of farms and rolling hills.
-Maintaining these natural assets is critical to Platteville - both to tourism and to Platteville residents.
+Maintaining these natural assets is critical to the unique character of Platteville -for both tourism and the residents of Platteville.
 Platteville's location in a rural, open setting is consistently identified as one of the unique features which residents value.
-This plan provides for open landscapes to maintain the quality of life, diversity, and community character.
+This plan calls for open landscapes to maintain quality of life, diversity, and community character.

 Historic places and buildings are assets that make Platteville unique and cannot be replaced.
 Preserving the historic character of Platteville is critical to maintaining its identity.
-The uniqueness of the historic buildings downtown provides the community with a marketing advantage.
+The uniqueness of the historic buildings downtown provide the community with a marketing advantage.
 Historical distinctions cannot be recreated.
 Understanding the irreplaceable value of historic resources and committing to their preservation is an important undertaking, one which Platteville residents have agreed is necessary.